 You can preview the Visiting Application as a PDF form.
 To apply, you must use the form available through LSAC (www.lsac.org).

-The Transfer Application will be available in January as a PDF form for preview purposes.
+You can preview the Transfer Application as a PDF form.
 To apply, you must use the form available through LSAC (www.lsac.org).

 The deadline for completing applications for transfer is July 1.